ExtendRealityLtd/VRTK/DOCUMENTATION.md

 ---

-## Base Pointer (VRTK_BasePointer)
+## Pointer (VRTK_Pointer)
  > extends [VRTK_DestinationMarker](#destination-marker-vrtk_destinationmarker)

 ### Overview

-This abstract class provides any game pointer the ability to know the state of the implemented pointer.
+The VRTK Pointer class forms the basis of being able to emit a pointer from a game object (e.g. controller).

+The concept of the pointer is it can be activated and deactivated and used to select elements utilising different button combinations if required.

+The Pointer requires a Pointer Renderer which is the visualisation of the pointer in the scene.

+A Pointer can also be used to extend the interactions of an interacting object such as a controller.
+This enables pointers to touch (and highlight), grab and use interactable objects.

+The Pointer script does not need to go on a controller game object, but if it's placed on another object then a controller must be provided to determine what activates the pointer.

 It extends the `VRTK_DestinationMarker` to allow for destination events to be emitted when the pointer cursor collides with objects.

-As this is an abstract class, it cannot be applied directly to a game object and performs no logic.

 ### Inspector Parameters

+ * **Pointer Renderer:** The specific renderer to use when the pointer is activated.
+The renderer also determines how the pointer reaches it's destination (e.g. straight line, bezier curve).
+ * **Activation Button:** The button used to activate/deactivate the pointer.
+ * **Hold Button To Activate:** If this is checked then the Activation Button needs to be continuously held down to keep the pointer active.
+If this is unchecked then the Activation Button works as a toggle, the first press/release enables the pointer and the second press/release disables the pointer.
+ * **Activation Delay:** The time in seconds to delay the pointer being able to be active again.
+ * **Selection Button:** The button used to execute the select action at the pointer's target position.
+ * **Select On Press:** If this is checked then the pointer selection action is executed when the Selection Button is pressed down.
+If this is unchecked then the selection action is executed when the Selection Button is released.
+ * **Interact With Objects:** If this is checked then the pointer will be an extension of the controller and able to interact with Interactable Objects.
+ * **Grab To Pointer Tip:** If `Interact With Objects` is checked and this is checked then when an object is grabbed with the pointer touching it, the object will attach to the pointer tip and not snap to the controller.
  * **Controller:** The controller that will be used to toggle the pointer.
 If the script is being applied onto a controller then this parameter can be left blank as it will be auto populated by the controller the script is on at runtime.
- * **Pointer Origin Transform:** A custom transform to use as the origin of the pointer.
+ * **Custom Origin:** A custom transform to use as the origin of the pointer.
 If no pointer origin transform is provided then the transform the script is attached to is used.
- * **Pointer Material:** The material to use on the rendered version of the pointer.
-If no material is selected then the default `WorldPointer` material will be used.
- * **Hold Button To Activate:** If this is checked then the pointer beam will be activated on first press of the pointer alias button and will stay active until the pointer alias button is pressed again.
-The destination set event is emitted when the beam is deactivated on the second button press.
- * **Interact With Objects:** If this is checked then the pointer will be an extension of the controller and able to interact with Interactable Objects.
- * **Grab To Pointer Tip:** If `Interact With Objects` is checked and this is checked then when an object is grabbed with the pointer touching it, the object will attach to the pointer tip and not snap to the controller.
- * **Activate Delay:** The time in seconds to delay the pointer beam being able to be active again.
-Useful for preventing constant teleportation.
- * **Pointer Visibility:** Determines when the pointer beam should be displayed.
- * **Layers To Ignore:** The layers to ignore when raycasting.

-### Class Variables

- * `public enum pointerVisibilityStates` - States of Pointer Visibility.
-  * `On_When_Active` - Only shows the pointer beam when the Pointer button on the controller is pressed.
-  * `Always_On` - Ensures the pointer beam is always visible but pressing the Pointer button on the controller initiates the destination set event.
-  * `Always_Off` - Ensures the pointer beam is never visible but the destination point is still set and pressing the Pointer button on the controller still initiates the destination set event.

 ### Class Methods

-#### IsActive/0
+#### PointerEnter/1

-  > `public virtual bool IsActive()`
+  > `public virtual void PointerEnter(RaycastHit givenHit)`

   * Parameters
+   * `RaycastHit givenHit` - The valid collision.
+  * Returns
    * _none_

+The PointerEnter method emits a DestinationMarkerEnter event when the pointer enters a valid object.

+#### PointerExit/1

+  > `public virtual void PointerExit(RaycastHit givenHit)`

+  * Parameters
+   * `RaycastHit givenHit` - The previous valid collision.
   * Returns
-   * `bool` - Is true if the pointer is currently active.

-The IsActive method is used to determine if the pointer currently active.
+   * _none_

+The PointerExit method emits a DestinationMarkerExit event when the pointer leaves a previously entered object.

 #### CanActivate/0